 Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than at your higher ordinary-income tax rate.
 Interest income, however, generally is taxed at ordinary-income rates.

 So stocks that pay qualified dividends may be more attractive taxwise than other income investments, such as CDs and taxable bonds.
 But there are exceptions.
 Some dividends, for example, are subject to ordinary-income rates.
 These include certain dividends from:

+- Real estate investment trusts (REITs),

-- ▲ Regulated investment companies (RICs),
+- Regulated investment companies (RICs),

 - Money market mutual funds, and

-- ▲ Certain foreign investments.
+- Certain foreign investments.